Are You Confident of the Diagnosis?

 What is the Cause of the Disease?

-Several species of true fungi and aerobic Actinomycetales belonging to genera Actinomadura, Nocardia and Streptomyces are the common etiologic agents of mycetoma (
+Several species of true fungi and aerobic Actinomycetales belonging to genera Actinomadura, Nocardia and Streptomyces are the common etiologic agents of mycetoma (Table II).
+The majority of these organisms are saprophytes of soil or vegetative matter.

 Other rare fungi implicated in the etiology of eumycetoma are Aspergillus flavus, Aspergillus nidulaus and Neoscytalidium dimidiatum.